machugram/machugram/README.md

 I am a computer engineer tinkering with AI✨ and compute systems.
 I love to write and create films

 As an engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.
-I am a skilled professional who delivers highly rated products.

 **Talking about Personal Stuff:**

-- 👀 I’m interested in computers and how they react and interact.
+- 👀 I’m interested in computers, observability and reliability.
-- AI Agents and Compute ✨
+- AI Agents, ephemeral computers, data storage and orchestration✨
 - Swimming🏊🏾‍♂️ and Tennis🎾

 **Languages and Tools:**